hasithajayasundara/connector-sonarqube/README.md

 ### Why would you use a Ballerina connector for SonarQube

-Using Ballerina SonarQube connector you can get the most important code quality measurements of a project easily as described below.Further you can get the details of project issues,add comment on those and do several operations on the issues as well as their comments , comfortably.Following you get an overview of Ballerina SonarQube connector.
+Using Ballerina SonarQube connector you can easily get the important code quality measurements ,project issues,add comment on those and do several operations on the issues as well as their comments.Following diagram gives an overview of Ballerina SonarQube connector.

 ![Ballerina -SonarQube Connector Overview](sonarqube-connector.png)